Motorhome Wild Camping Scotland: All You Need to Know

 Many of the national parks in Scotland have informal (non-commercial) overnight camping sites which cost as little as ÂŁ3 per night to stay at in a motorhome… not quite campervan wild camping in Scotland but pretty close!

 Forestry and Land Scotland trialled a ‘Stay the Night’ scheme, which ran successfully at participating sites between 2021 and 2023.
-Thankfully, the trial was successful and the scheme has become a permanent fixture.
+Thankfully, the trial was successful and the scheme has become a permanent fixture and now runs throughout the year.

 You have the added benefit of knowing the environment in these areas is being looked after, as well as being able to fill up with fresh water and empty your waste.